 PHYS 3395.
 Electronics & Circuit Analysis.
 3 Hours.

-Active circuit analysis, analog and digital integrated circuits, selected discrete components, and application to certain digital and analog systems are studied.
-PHY 315 must be taken concurrently.
+Students study advanced circuit analysis, including analog and digital integrated circuits, selected discrete components, and applications to various digital and analog systems.
+The PHYS 3115 laboratory must be taken concurrently.

 Prerequisite: Grade of C or better in PHYS 1422.